 Queen Saba!
-Oh, heaven help me, the emissary sighed.
+Oh, heaven help me, the emissary sighed inwardly.

 Saba’s coronation was not without pomp.
 It was a cold winter’s day, but the women bore the chill bravely.
 Except for young children and the elderly, the rest wore white garments and stood solemnly in two columns, forming a long corridor for Saba to pass through.
-Saba herself wore a purple garment, a color that best reflected her new royal status.
+Befitting of her new royal status, Saba wore a magnificent purple cloak, embroidered with gold threads, over her white garment.
 Once seated upon a gilded chair decorated with hundreds of peacock feathers arranged in the fashion of the bird’s tail in full display, ten women came from behind and fanned themselves to her sides, forming two wings.
 They were to be her permanent guards.
 Then Sabina, carrying a crown of gold studded with rubies and sapphires, approached her mother and knelt before her.

 ‘Mother, it is the will of the women of Amazon for you to be our queen.
 And I, your daughter and the daughter of Amazon, have been chosen to offer you this most sacred crown, newly forged by the hands of your subjects.
 Take this and wear it in our name.
 Take this and wear it for our glory.
 Take this and wear it as our first queen.
 Take this and wear it as a symbol of your authority, but know too that you are now the mother of many, for all the women of Amazon are your daughters as well as your subjects,’ Sabina declaimed.